 At lunchtime the place is bustling with local businessmen, always a sign of quality and good prices.
 There is a hot and cold buffet where you can choose from many dishes what you want or you can sit inside and order the freshest fish.
 Try the lamb shanks though, if you like lamb, the meat is so tender it falls off the bone and the sauce is simply delicious.

 If you are a serious history fan, then Kusadasi is the ideal starting place for you too.
 One of Turkey’s most important and famous historical sites, the temples, theatre and ruins of Ephesus are nearby.
-You can go on a day tour or make your own way by mini bus.
-You couldn’t care less about art and culture and just want a beach day?
+You can go on a day tour or make your own way by minibus.
+Couldn’t you care less about art and culture and just want a beach day?
 No problem, several big and sandy beaches like Ladies beach or Paradise Beach are within easy reach by clearly marked dolmus.

-Dolmus are the omnipresent Turkish minibuses which run all over the country, stop at hand signal and are cheap and easy to use.
-Taxis are in ample supply too, but be aware that you need to agree the price first because they do not run on meters.
+Dolmus is the omnipresent Turkish minibuses which run all over the country, stop at hand signal and are cheap and easy to use.
+Taxis are in ample supply too, but be aware that you need to agree with the price first because they do not run on meters.

 Mosques, statues, parks and more pedestrian alleys covered with wines are to be explored in Kusadasi.
 Men can have their shoes shined and you can enjoy the smell of freshly roasted coffee and sample a sin fin of Turkish Delight in an extraordinary patisserie on the main road.

-Inka Piegsa-Quischotte is an award winning novelist and travel writer, currently living near Alicante on Spains Costa Blanca.
+Inka Piegsa-Quichotte is an award-winning novelist and travel writer, currently living near Alicante on Spains Costa Blanca.
 She writes her blog called: glamourgrannytravels.com.